Gilgeous-Alexander’s first triple-double leads Thunder

+MINNEAPOLIS (AP) — Shai Gilgeous-Alexander’s goal was to play a better all-around game.
+He did that and then some.

-MINNEAPOLIS (AP) — Shai Gilgeous-Alexander had 20 points, a career-high 20 rebounds and 10 assists in his first triple-double, leading the Oklahoma City Thunder to a 117-104 victory over the Minnesota Timberwolves on Monday night.
+Gilgeous-Alexander had 20 points, a career-high 20 rebounds and 10 assists in his first triple-double, leading the Oklahoma City Thunder to a 117-104 victory over the Minnesota Timberwolves on Monday night.

+“Coach had challenged me before the game to fill up the stat sheet more and do more things,” Gilgeous-Alexander said.
+“Because he thought, as well as myself thought, that I was more capable of what I was doing.”

 Gilgeous-Alexander came in averaging 23.7 points in his previous 13 games but did much more than score in this one, also matching his career best in assists.
+He became the youngest player in league history to record at least 20 points, 20 rebounds and 10 assists in a game.

+“He’s tough.
+He’s very tough,” Minnesota’s Andrew Wiggins said.
+“He’s a big guard that can put it on the floor and create for others, and he’s a bucket.
+He can make a bucket when he needs to.”

+Gilgeous-Alexander is the fourth second-year player in NBA history to register a 20-20 triple-double.
+He joins Shaquille O’Neal, Charles Barkley and Oscar Robertson.
+The only other guard to have a 20-20 triple-double in the last 30 seasons is former Thunder star Russell Westbrook.

+That after Gilgeous-Alexander did not record an assist in 35 minutes against the Lakers on Saturday.

+“I just felt like we were on our heels a little bit in the previous game against the Lakers,” Gilgeous-Alexander said.
+“That was one of the things that Coach mentioned to us, attacking first.
+I felt we did that as a group.
+When you attack as a group, you get more comfortable faster.”

 Danilo Gallinari scored 30 points for the Thunder, who have won 12 of their past 15 games and six of seven on the road.
-He was 11 for 12 from the free throw line.

 Naz Reid scored 20 off the bench for Minnesota, which was still without Karl-Anthony Towns.
 Reid has scored in double figures in six of the last eight games.
 Robert Covington scored 18 points.